versatiles-org/versatiles-documentation/guides/generate_tiles_from_osm.md

 The `--checksum` flag writes `.md5` and `.sha256` sidecar files next to the output.

+> [!TIP]
+> Run the image with `-it` and **no arguments** to get an interactive wizard instead.
+It asks for the area, land cover, container format and output name, then runs the same pipeline.

 **Common `--area` values:**

 | Region  | `--area` value |